March 24, 2016

 Our slogan is “Costa Rica TEFL – Your ticket to see the world!”
-Our 2011 graduate, Lauren McNichols, has really taken it to heart.
-Lauren recently sent us an update, and she has let us know that since graduating, she has taught in 4 countries and traveled to over 20 more!
-Here’s what Lauren had to say:
+On of our 2011 graduates, Lauren McNichols, has really taken it to heart.
+Since graduating, Lauren has taught in 4 countries and traveled to over 20 more!
+Here’s what Lauren has to say:

 “Costa Rica TEFL has paid off for me, ten-fold, in ways that I didn’t think a teaching certification would.
 To start off, I didn’t major in teaching while in college, and the schools that I have worked at are mainly about delivering their lesson plan and style, even if it’s not what you think is the most effective.
 I got a TEFL certification so I could learn to develop my own lessons from scratch and learn how to engage a class.